-PARTICULARS Pre Issue as at December 31, 2016 As adjusted for Post Issue as at December 31, 2016
+PARTICULARS Pre Issue as at December 31, 2016 Post issue

 Borrowings:

-Long Term (A) 50.25 50.25
+Long Term (A) 50.25 [•]

-Short Term (B) 737.78 737.78
+Short Term (B) 737.78 [•]

-Total Borrowings (C=A+B) 788.03 788.03
+Total Borrowings (C=A+B) 788.03 [•]

 Shareholders' Fund

-Equity Share Capital (D) 288.00 360.00
+Equity Share Capital (D) 288.00 [•]

-Reserves & Surplus (E) 587.76 2,027.76
+Reserves & Surplus (E) 587.76 [•]

-Total Shareholders' Fund (F = D+E) 875.76 2,387.76
+Total Shareholders' Fund (F = D+E) 875.76 [•]

-Long term borrowings / Total shareholders' fund (A/F) 0.06 0.02
+Long term borrowings / Total shareholders' fund (A/F) 0.06 [•]

-Total Borrowings / Total shareholders' fund (C/F) 0.90 0.33
+Total Borrowings / Total shareholders' fund (C/F) 0.90 [•]

 - 1. The above statement should be read with the explanatory notes to the Statement of restatement adjustments to standalone financial statements in Annexure IV, Company overview and Significant accounting policies as appearing in Annexure V and Notes to Restated Standalone Summary Statements appearing from Annexure VI to Annexure XXXVIII. - 2.
 The figures disclosed above are based on the Restated Standalone Summary Statement of Assets and Liabilities of the Company - 3.
-Long Term borrowings is considered as borrowing other than short term borrowing, as defined above but includes the current maturities of long term borrowings.
+Long Term borrowings is considered as borrowing other than short term borrowing, as defined above but includes the current maturities of long term borrowings. - 4.
+The Corresponding figures (as adjusted for issue) are not determinable at this stage pending the completion of the book building process and hence have not been furnished.